 At the Junior School, the girls have a chance to play on the two playgrounds, or spend recess in the sand and rock digging area.
 Sometimes they visit with Mrs. Sobieski, the Junior School counsellor, or they have library time with the Junior School librarian.
 In the Learning Commons (library), the girls learn where to find fiction and nonfiction books and each girl is able to take out a book to bring back to the Little School.
 The girls also have Grade 3 reading buddies.
-The SK girls read short books to their buddies, and in the turn, the buddies read to the girls.
+SK students read short books to their buddies, then the buddies read to the girls.

 At the beginning of each class, parents are encouraged to stay for 15 minutes to complete one activity a day with their child.

 At York House, students are seen as very capable beings.
 This is why at the Little School, our teachers base their methods on the Reggio Emilia approach to early childhood education.